Chris Redfield: Other appearances

 Chris is a playable character in several non-canonical Resident Evil games.
-He features in the Resident Evil mobile game Resident Evil: Mercenaries Vs. (2011).
+The character appears in a number of Resident Evil mobile games.
 He appears in three games in the Marvel vs. Capcom franchise and the crossover tactical role-playing game Project X Zone 2 (2015).
 He is a playable character in the digital collectible card game Teppen (2019) and State of Survival (2019).
 He is an alternate skin in the asymmetric online multiplayer game Dead by Daylight (2016), Tom Clancy's The Division 2 (2019), and in the Dead Rising Deluxe Remaster (2024) for Frank West.
 He has a non-playable cameo in the Fortnite Battle Royale (2017), Nintendo crossover video game Super Smash Bros.
 Ultimate (2018) as one of the 'Spirit' power-ups, Dying Light 2 (2022), and a robot dressed as Chris in Astro's Playroom (2020) and Astro Bot (2024).

 Chris features in novels of the films and games and plays a main role in the third novel in a series by S. D. Perry, Resident Evil: City of the Dead (1999).
 Additionally, he makes an appearance in the prequel manga for Resident Evil 6, which describes Chris' activities prior to the events of that game.
 Several comic books based on the games were released, and he is a character in Bandai's Resident Evil Deck Building Card Game (2011) and Steamforged Games' Resident Evil 3: The Board Game (2021).
 The character was featured in a Resident Evil–themed attraction at Universal Studios Japan's Halloween Horror Nights.
 Merchandise featuring Chris includes outfits, perfumes, gun replicas, watches, and figurines.